bruzgus1/HTML-CSS-Milestone-Project/README.md

     - Safari

 ## Known Bugs
-- on an Ipad the title of the page is not on the right side of the page
+- on mobile the lay out is a bit broken

 ## Deployment
 This site was developed in Gitpod, committed and pushed to Github, and deployed on GitHub Pages.